dknutsen/lambdart/README.md

 If you intend to mostly use Lambda as an API server alternative using API Gateway, lambdart will work (eventually) but it may not be the best choice.
 I'd recommend checking out [Serverless](https://github.com/serverless/serverless)

-## Installation - WTF do I have to do to install it?
+## WTF do I have to do to install it?

     $ gem install lambdart

 It's that easy.

-## Usage - WTF do I do with this thing?
+## WTF should I do with this thing?

 First create a project

     $ lambdart init <project name>

+Next enter the new project directory and edit the secrets.yml file.
+You'll want to put your AWS access key, secret key, and region where the placeholders are.
+This will allow you to perform AWS operations via lambdart (which is built on the Ruby aws-sdk).

-Next enter the new project directory and edit your project file.
-All you'll want to do for starters is make sure you're ok with your AWS prefix (will be added to all functions and roles once they are synced to AWS)
+Now you'll want to edit your project config (<project name>.lambdart).
+All you'll want to do for starters is make sure you're ok with the AWS prefix (will be added to all functions and roles once they are synced to AWS)

 Now create a function (runtime is either "node", "python" or "java")